 Beginning on October 1, 2013, Laws 2012, Chapter 328 authorizes the State Treasurer to pay state prime contracting tax revenues generated from qualifying projects to a municipality or county in order to fund up to 80% of the costs of public infrastructure improvements (roads, water and wastewater facilities) needed to support the activities of a manufacturing facility [A.R.S. § 42-5032.02].
 The total amount of state tax dollars paid to cities and counties statewide under Chapter 328 is capped at \$50 million over 10 years.
-Laws 2022, Chapter 321 increases the cap of the program from \$50 million to \$100 million.
+Laws 2022, Chapter 321 increased the cap of the program from \$50 million to \$100 million.
+Laws 2023, Chapter 181 further increases the cap of the program from \$100 million to \$200 million.
 Laws 2021, Chapter 80 extends the public infrastructure improvements program from September 30, 2023 to September 30, 2033.

 In order for a city or county to receive state prime contracting tax monies, the manufacturing plant must make certain minimum capital investments depending on its location (\$500 million in Maricopa and Pima and \$50 million in all other counties).
 The State Treasurer was not allowed to make any payments to a city or county before July 1, 2014.
 The total amount of statewide distributions to cities and counties was limited to \$5 million in FY 2015.
-The first distributions under the program started in July 2019.
-Distributions for public infrastructure improvements totaled \$3,396,721 in FY 2021 and \$13,510,686 in FY 2022.
+The first distributions under the program started in December 2019.
+The total amount of distributions from the State Treasurer to cities/counties for public infrastructure improvements as of August 2023 was \$74.7 million.